-NOTE 4 - DEFERRED OFFERING COSTS
+NOTE 5 - DEFERRED OFFERING COSTS

 Deferred offering costs consisted principally of legal, underwriting, and other professional service expenses in connection with the Initial Public Offering (the "IPO") of the Company's ordinary shares.
-As of June 30, 2019 and 2018, the Company capitalized \$1,403,604 and \$Nil of deferred offering costs.
-Such costs will be deferred until the closing of the IPO, at which time the deferred costs will be offset against the offering proceeds.
+As of December 31, 2019 and June 30, 2019, the Company had deferred offering costs of \$1,363,901 and \$1,403,604, respectively.